 The Closet That Became the Most Talked-About Room

 Hattas Studios welcomed guests to the Empty House Party at Pasadena Showcase House of Design 2026.
 Guests toured the empty house before construction began.
-Jeanine and Julie shared the mural design for the room using Augmented Reality, for guests virtually to see the design at full-size in the room.
+Jeanine and Julie shared the mural design for the room using augmented reality, for guests virtually to see the design at full-size in the room.

+Luxury interiors are not defined by square footage.
+They are defined by feeling.
 If you're designing a space and want it to feel meaningful, layered, and unforgettable — start with emotion.
-Then let custom art bring that feeling to life.
+Then leverage custom art to bring that feeling to life.

-Go behind the scenes to watch Hattas Studios transform the Upstairs Closet into “The Enchanted Nook.”
+transform the Upstairs Closet into “The Enchanted Nook.”